What it takes to be human sometimes-A A +A

 By Ramon Dacawi

-RONALD Kollin, fellow Igorot and college buddy who recently came home for the internment of his sister, Manang Frances Laoyan, was the first to design T-shirts proclaiming “Igorotak”.
-Accompanying that proclamation of identity was the admission: “Igorot Pride, Hard to Hide”.
+Ronald Kollin, fellow Igorot and college buddy who came home after Christmas the other year for the internment of his sister, Manang Frances Laoyan, was the first to design T-shirts proclaiming “Igorotak” .
+Accompanying that proclamation of identity was the admission: “Igorot Pride, Hard To Hide”.
 His original design turned out to be a bestseller at the first Igorot International Consultation in Los Angeles in 1996.

 Ronald never registered his idea as his intellectual property.
 It was enough to drive home the message amidst the lingering ignorance over who and what an Igorot is.
 Now and then, the term triggers debate even among those who trace their roots to the Cordillera where we, Igorots - either by birth, blood, sentiment and choice - come from.